Zenika/zenika-career-paths-framework/resources/HowToStart.md

 The diagnostic part will help you to match your organisation strengh regarding the challenges you have to adress.
 You can build a _radar_ of your teams, and compare it to what you need.
 From this point you may either help your team to learn the missing skill, or addapt your recrutment plan.

 The define the target, is a balance between the personnal dreams, and the organisation goal.
-Sharing with the teams the organisation challenge may help them to identify opportunity.
+Sharing with the teams the organisation challenges may help them to identify new opportunities.
-A common mistake i saw in organisation, is manager have 'ideas' of who wants to go in a direction or who can go in a direction.
-My personnal position today, is by doing that you avoid lot of good surprise.
-Motivation is a key point during a change, so i prefer to have motivated people instead of people that _can do_ the job.
+A common mistake in organisation, is manager have 'ideas' of who wants to go in a direction or who can go in a direction.
+By doing that you avoid lot of good surprise, prevent people to volunter, and even worse you may generate frustation as new oppportunities are propose all the time to the same subset of people.
+Motivation is a key point during a change, so focus on involving people instead of focusing finding people that _can do_ the job.

-if you are interested in organisation agile skill you may have a look at what's [Agile'OA]()http://www.agiloa.com/fr/) did
+If you are interested in organisation agile skill you may have a look at what's [Agile'OA]()http://www.agiloa.com/fr/) did

 ## Skill reqired to help team membership